When Word crashes

 Many people access the material from this web site daily.
-Most just leech what they want and run.
-That's OK, provided they are not selling on the material as their own; however if your productivity gains from the material you have used, a donation from the money you have saved, however small, would help to ensure the continued availability of this resource.
-Click the adjacent button to access PayPal.
+Most just take what they want and run.
+That's OK, provided they are not selling on the material as their own; however if your productivity gains from the material you have used, a donation from the money you have saved would help to ensure the continued availability of this resource.
+Click the appropriate button above to access PayPal.

 What to do when Word crashes?